-Studying social work equips students with a wide range of knowledge and skills across a broad spectrum of interests and fields.
+Studying social work will equip you with a wide range of knowledge and skills across a broad spectrum of interests and fields.
 As a result, studying social work and developing skills in analysis and research is relevant to vocational or non-vocational work in many different settings and subject areas.

 Previous University of Bristol social work students have entered employment in higher education, policy-related fields, local government, other public sector bodies and third sector organisations.
 Careers have included those related to health and welfare, social work practice, academic posts, community work, the criminal justice system, management and research consultancy.

-Professor David Abbott, (Professor, Head of School), Disabled children living in residential settings.; issues for disabled children and young people and their families; making transitions to adulthood; multi-agency working.
+Professor David Abbott, (Professor), Disabled children living in residential settings.; issues for disabled children and young people and their families; making transitions to adulthood; multi-agency working.

 Dr Nadia Aghtaie, (Lecturer), Forced marriage within the UK' s South Asian community; violence against women in Iran and the UK; violence against women in rural and urban areas in the UK; young people and intimate partner violence.

 Dr Sarah Ayres, (Reader), Devolution and decentralisation; economic development.; English regionalism; governance; public administration.

 Professor David Berridge, (Professor), Adolescence; child and family welfare; children in need; education of children in care; educational disadvantage; foster and residential care for children; peer violence; special education; teenage relationships.